kevinmac88/Workshop-30---Fitness-Tracker-Refactor/docs/02-routines.md

 # Fitness Trackr Routines

-Users can view, add, and delete activities, but let's build out the next major feature of the Fitness Trackr platform: routines!
+Let's build out the next major feature of the Fitness Trackr platform: routines!

 A logged-in user can create a routine with a name and a goal.
 Once a routine is created, they can add sets to the routine.
 A set is an activity with a count.

 For example, Albert creates a "Chest Day" routine.
 His goal is "to beef up the Chest and Triceps!".
 He then adds the "bench press" activity with a count of 3 and the "Push Ups"